KevGildea/SafeCross/SafeCross AUTO/readme.md

 3. read in tram track annotations ✔
 4. plot world coordinate system and tram tracks on the images ✔
 5. incorporate risk models for plotting heat map ✔
-6. make How-to video demonstrating functionality and features
+6. make a how-to video demonstrating functionality and features
 7. update manuals

 _Long term:_